QuantEcon/lecture-source-py/source/rst/kalman.rst

-The bad news is that our sensors are imprecise
+The bad news is that our sensors are imprecise.

 In particular, we should interpret the output of our sensor not as :math:`y=x`, but rather as